-After the sequence processing, the software program Primer 3.0 ((https://www-genome.wi.mit.edu/cgi-bin/primer/primer3) was used to analyze the regions flanking the simple sequence repeat to design primers for the microsatellite markers.
+After the sequence processing, the software program Primer 3.0 ((http://www-genome.wi.mit.edu/cgi-bin/primer/primer3) was used to analyze the regions flanking the simple sequence repeat to design primers for the microsatellite markers.
 A total of 341 primers pairs were designed for cDNA sequences and 77 for small insert sequences.
 However for an initial ordering of microsatellite markers only the di- or tri-nucleotide containing motifs were ordered, including 238 primer pairs for cDNA clones and 59 for small insert clones.
 Tetra and pentanucleotide motifs will be ordered separately at a later date.

-All the primers were designed in regions of high quality sequence (Phred score above 15) that had balanced amounts of GC / AT content and that fulfilled the following design parameters: non-complementary ends, melting temperature (T_m) of 60 C, primer length at least 20 nucleotides long.
+All the primers were designed in regions of high quality sequence (Phred score above 15) that had balanced amounts of GC / AT content and that fulfilled the following design parameters: noncomplementary ends, melting temperature (T_m) of 60 C, primer length at least 20 nucleotides long.
 The average product size was between 100 and 200 base pairs, however the product size for the cDNA clones was kept slightly smaller than for the small insert clones given the risk of crossing intron-exon boundaries in the cDNA sequence.
 For the small insert clones, no effort was made to keep the product size especially small given that these were genomic sequences.
 Many of the primer pairs designed for cDNA sequences were anchored to the start codon of the open reading frame where these could be identified.
 More than one primer pair was designed for several cDNA and small insert clones which had multiple simple sequence repeats.

 So far we have tested 191 primer pairs (132 from the cDNA sequences and 59 from the small insert sequences) for amplification ability and potential polymorphism on a set of parents discussed elsewhere in the annual report.
 Of the cDNA-based microsatellites, 51% presented polymorphisms, 40% were monomorphic, 1% showed multi-copy amplification, and 8% did not amplify.
 Of the microsatellites based on small-insert clone sequences, 44% were polymorphic, 44% were monomorphic and 12% did not amplify.
 The level of polymorphism appeared to be related to the number of repetitions in the simple sequence repeat more than the specific motif that the simple sequence repeat had.
-Microsatellite markers designed for simple sequence repeats of more than ten repetitions were much more likely to be polymorphic than those designed for simple sequence repeats with less than seven repetitions.
+Microsatellite markers designed for simple sequence repeats with less than seven repetitions.

-Sequence a random set of the small insert library clones to determine common motifs.
+• Sequence a random set of the small insert library clones to determine common motifs.